Recent searches (0)

 Killdeers are mostly solitary birds, but during the breeding season, they do come together in monogamous pairs.
 The males and females both play an equally important role in taking care of the killdeer chicks.

 The killdeer can live up to be of 10 years in the wild.
 The lifespan of the killdeer hasn't been heavily studied.
 However, their chances of survival are drastically reduced due to predators invading the killdeer bird nesting either to eat the eggs or to destroy the killdeer chicks.
 During certain breeding seasons, there is a 52%-63% chance that the hatchlings wouldn't survive to become fledglings.
-Sometimes, the birds lose 53% of their eggs because of predators like birds of prey, gulls, crows, snakes, foxes, coyotes, domestic cats and dogs, raccoons, skunks, and Virginia opossums.
+Sometimes, the birds lose 53% of their eggs because of predators like crows, snakes, and foxes, among other larger predators.

 Killdeers are monogamous in nature, so they usually form breeding pairs, especially during the Spring months.
 The male killdeers are in charge of finding a territory that is suitable for nesting.
 After finding the place, the male tries to attract a female with flight displays as well as with a piercing call.
 Some pairs live together for life and get themselves involved in breeding to produce multiple broods of young chicks.
 In the United States, the killdeers usually start forming the nest in March, but in Canada, they may wait till June to start the nest.
 Some killdeer raise three or more broods in a year, but most parents will focus on saving the young of their single brood.